cloudpilot-emu/cloudpilot-emu/README.md

     locks up PalmOS.
 -   Native CLI app: switching between devices with different display resolution does not work properly.
+-   On OS5, keyboard input, clipboard and network integration are not currently available.
+-   The emulated Tungsten|W does not provide a full 5-way D-pad, even though the skin suggests otherwise.

+# OS4 and earlier

-# Source code and relationship to POSE
+## Relationship to POSE

 CloudpilotEmu is derived from the original POSE sources.
 It is not a straightforward port, though, as the original code has been adapted and partly